 12. Literacy Scavenger Hunt

-Your next garden visit can be a fun and engaging literacy activity.
+Your next garden visit can easily be made into a fun and engaging literacy activity.
 Ask your kids to look around and find specific objects.
-Play a spotting game—spot something green (leaves, bushes), spot the letter O (on nameplates), spot a bird (on trees or flying), or find something that rhymes with the word, bee.
+Play a spotting game—spot something green (leaves, bushes), spot the letter O (on nameplates), spot a bird (on trees or flying), or find something that rhymes with the word, bee for example.

 13. Bingo

 Celebrate National Family Literacy Day by playing a game of bingo.
-Create your own bingo card with activities like reading a comic book or magazine together or playing a specific literacy game.
-You can use the card for weeks to ensure that you accomplish something every week.
+You can create your own bingo card with a variety of activities like reading a comic book together, visiting the library, or playing a specific literacy game.
+Use the card for weeks; marking off each activity until they’ve reached BINGO!
+You can even add a book prize once they complete it!

 14. Collage Fun